psu13/mutable-hakyll/posts/fried-rice-2023.md

 here](https://www.youtube.com/watch?v=i2zMrOclu-o).

-There are a few more fancy techniques for incorporating eggs into fried rice that I have not one over here, but the references below will show you how to do that.
+There are a few more fancy techniques for incorporating eggs into fried rice that I have not gone over here, but the references below will show you how to do that.
 Especially Chef Wang.
 Go to town and have some fun.

 #### References